code-lab-org/nost-tools/docs/source/operators_guide/modules/nost_publisher_consumer_example.rst

 4. **Topics**: Messages are published with specific topics that consumers can subscribe to.
 5. **Payload Handling**: Messages can carry arbitrary string payloads.

-Unlike the direct pika implementation, NOST Tools abstracts away many messaging details, making the code more concise and focused on the application logic.
+Unlike the direct pika implementation, NOS-T abstracts away many messaging details, making the code more concise and focused on the application logic.

 Troubleshooting
 --------------